 - It’s good to push away needs for love and attention.

 Inner child work is one of the most serious and profound forms of inner work you can do.
 So much of our behavior, aversions, and neuroses in the present can be solved by exploring and communicating with the inner child.

 With the help of hypnotherapy, the aim is to dissolve and heal those childhood injuries.
 The aim is to feel whole and lovable, and thus to dissolve the feeling of guilt and shame.

 In hypnosis, the inner adult will choose to accept the inner child.
-This will create new, helpful beliefs:
+That will create new, helpful beliefs:

 - I am ready to perceive and accept my feelings.

-- I am open for new things and for changes in my life.
+- I am open to new things and for changes in my life.

 - I am strong enough to take care of myself and take responsibility for my well-being.

 - I allow myself to be curious and playful, silly and spontaneous, alive, and sensitive.

 - I also allow myself to be angry and sad because all feelings are important parts of me.